So, how do you find the right driving instructor?

 What if you don't know anyone that is currently learning to drive?

 Well if that's the case then have a look online using Google or social media for driving lesson customer reviews and see what others have to say about their own driving lessons.
 You can also look at the GOV UK website finding your nearest driving instructor, all official driving instructors registered with the DVSA will be here on these pages and its really simply to use, just put in your local post code and the website will list 40 local driving instructors nearest to you.
-Remember this is an official register and should not be seen as sign of their quality or greatness.
+Remember this is an official register and should not be seen as sign of their quality or experience.

 You can have a read customer reviews for our driving school right here if you want to get an idea of what some genuine reviews look like.